By Catherine Forge (Curator, Invisible Farmer Project)

 Amelia’s advice to consumers is to get informed, to research the food that they consume and to ask questions of their food suppliers.
 ‘Ask questions to your butcher’, she suggests, ‘do your own quick research and make your own informed choices.’

 Another way to stay connected to the food that you eat, argues Amelia, is to try to purchase locally grown produce where possible.
 Amber Creek Farm operates as an entirely local business servicing the South Gippsland region and providing pork directly to consumers via local farmer’s markets and through a small number of local produce outlets, with the occasional trip to Melbourne to hand-deliver orders in the inner-north.
-Most recently Amber Creek Farm has joined a local co-operative, Prom Coast Food Co-Op, that provides another mechanism for selling their meat locally.
+Most recently Amber Creek Farm has co-founded a local co-operative, Prom Coast Food Co-Op, that provides another mechanism for selling their meat locally.
 ‘Know your farmer, know where your food comes from’ is Amber Creek Farm’s website motto, and Amelia believes strongly in the importance of staying connected to her customers and her local community.
 In fact, being connected to her local community is one of the major factors driving Amelia to farm:

 We couldn’t run our business without the support of our local community.
 Our products are mostly sold within a 30-50km radius or less, and we’re able to do that because of the support of the community.
 By having a farm and being a farmer I get to be connected to our property and to our land and to our community.
 The connectedness I think overall is really important.